sawby08/lovetale/README.md

 <p>These are customizable in the `config.ini` file, as well as the enemy spare color, hitbox lenience, FPS, the usage of borders, and more.</p>

 ## Progress
-<p>This engine is still being worked on and is not finished.
-Here's a basic list of what is and isn't finished:</p>

-- FIGHTing is being worked on.
-Basic functionality is there but polish and accuracy improvements are needed.
-(Any help with this would be greatly appreciated!!
-Especially with coding in the enemy dust animation.)
+<p>This engine is functionally complete, though some polish needs to be made.</p>

+- FIGHTing is completely finished.
+    - Dusting effect has not been implemented yet.
+To be honest, I don't even know where to start with this.
+    - Slight visual glitches show when killing both enemies and the "YOU WON!" screen shows.

 - ACTing is completely finished.

-- ITEMs are completely finished, besides item specific effects such as the Sea Tea's speed increase and item specific consumption sounds.
-I don't think these are important enough to work on right now, but later on I might work on putting those in.
+- ITEMs are completely finished.

-- MERCY is completely finished, besides the particle effect that shows up when you spare an enemy.
+- MERCY is completely finished.

-- Enemy attacks have been started, but aren't a big priority until I've fully finished progamming FIGHTing.
-Things such as player damage and game over don't exist yet.
+    - Sparing dust effect has not been implemented yet.
+    - Slight visual glitches show when both enemies are spared and the "YOU WON!" screen shows.

+- Enemy attacks are completely finished.

-<p>My overall progress estimation is ~70% completed.
-I hope to have this completely ready to use by Undertale's 10th year anniversary.</p>
+<p>My overall progress estimation is 95% completed.
+Again, this engine is techincally finished but I need to polish some things out.</p>

 ## Credits
 <p>I'm the only person working on this engine, but I used stuff from these cool people!</p>